Niagara to Toronto: Vineyards vistas to downtown views

 In 1792, Niagara-on-the-Lake became the first capital of Upper Canada (later the Province of Ontario), after being settled by British Loyalists.
 The town’s 19th-century architecture has been carefully preserved and the entire old town, centred around a charming main street complete with a cenotaph clock tower, is a designated National Heritage Site.

-Step back in time for a glimpse of military life in the 19th century during the War of 1812 at Fort George, a National Historic Site and former military post.
+Step back in time for a glimpse of military life in the 19th century during the War of 1812 at this National Historic Site and former military post.

 Location: 51 Queen’s Parade, Niagara-on-the-Lake

-Founded in 1962, the Shaw Festival in Niagara-on-the-Lake stages world-class plays in three different theatres.
+Founded in 1962, this theatre festival in Niagara-on-the-Lake stages world-class plays in three different theatres.
 With many productions running through the fall, along with classic holiday performances, the Shaw offers a fun and entertaining theatre experience.

 Location: 10 Queen’s Parade, Niagara-on-the-Lake